az-digital/az-icons/README.md

 ```

 ### Package Managers
-Pull in Arizona Icons’ source files into nearly any project with some of
+Pull the Arizona Icons source files into nearly any project with some of
 the most popular package managers.

 **npm**